 I always requested a lower level locker so I would not have to worry about objects falling on me.
 This also meant students were less likely to mess with my locker while walking through the halls.
 It was located with the rest of the lockers for my class and grade.
 It did not have any special features other than the modified lock.

 Even though it had a very distinctive padlock, it still was sometimes difficult to spot my locker.
 Luckily, the print numbers on the top were engraved so they could easily be felt.
 If this wasn’t the case, I would have requested clear tactile dots be placed on the locker door.

 Alert staff of locker accommodation

-One day in eighth grade, while I was grabbing my binder, a teacher noticed that my locker looked different than the rest of the others.
-Because of this, the teacher was convinced I was hiding drugs in my locker and sent me to the office, ordering a search on my locker.
+One day in eighth grade, a teacher noticed that my locker looked different than the rest of the others.
+Because of this, the teacher was convinced I was hiding drugs in my locker.
+They sent me to the office, ordering a search on my locker.
 I found this slightly amusing, given that it would be silly to hide something in the locker that looks different than the rest, but it still happened anyway, and I was twenty minutes late for class.
 Make sure that other staff are aware of this accommodation so a similar situation does not occur.

 If the lock is cut off

 In high school, the padlock to my locker was cut off at least twice, because school security thought I was hiding drugs (again).
 To cover this up, they replaced my padlock with a different one.
 They did not alert me to what had happened, so my key didn’t work and I had no idea why.
 If this happens, report it to school administration as soon as possible and get copies of the new key.

 One of my friends used a speed dial lock.
 This involves the user moving a button with their thumb, in a pattern of their choice.
 This was much easier for them than using a key.
 An example combination would be up up, down, left, right, down, up.
 The school had copies of their combination on file.